 Our Teaching Philosophy

-The Virginia Tech School of Architecture + Design offers professionally-accredited degree programs in Architecture, Industrial Design, Interior Design, and Landscape Architecture.
+The Virginia Tech School of Architecture and School of Design offer professionally-accredited degree programs in Architecture, Industrial Design, Interior Design, and Landscape Architecture.
 In addition, research-oriented graduate programs are offered, leading to masters and Ph.D. degrees.

 The architecture and design programs at Virginia Tech strive to create an environment where each student’s unique abilities and capacities can be activated, while challenging them with the standards of excellence and achievement that are inherent in their chosen discipline and profession.
 Studios and courses in our academic programs are taught by faculty members who are deeply committed to each student’s education in architecture and design.